SimonWaldherr/sql-examples/README.md

 If you like, feel free to add more SQL examples.

+## Play

+You can experiment with the examples here: <http://simonwaldherr.github.io/sql-examples/>

 ## License

-Copyright © 2014 Simon Waldherr
+Copyright © 2021 Simon Waldherr
 See the [LICENSE](https://github.com/SimonWaldherr/sql-examples/blob/master/LICENSE) file for details.